petergridge/Irrigation-V5/readme_new.md

 However this is a **BREAKING CHANGE**:
 - I recommend that you remove your existing configuration, you will get a few configuration errors if you do not, but it will work.
 - You can remove the helpers that have been created for Frequency, Start time ...
 These will be automatically created now.
-- The name of entities entities is dependant on the translation files.
+- The name of entities is dependent on the translation files.
 Please reach out if you can help translate the files.
 - Setting frequency and start time via a sensor is no longer possible

 ## Content